kohdataan/kohdataan-backend/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
 about: Feature for this project
-title: "[FEATURE]"
+title: ''
-labels: feature, backend
+labels: backend, feature
 assignees: ''

 ---